jamesmoss/flywheel/readme.md

 A lightweight, flat-file, document database for PHP.

+Often MySQL can be overkill for a small site or blog installation.
+Although it's present by as standard on many hosting packages it still requires several manual steps including configuration, user and databases creation etc.

+Additionally, content stored in MySQL databases is impossible (or at least very difficult) to track using version control software.
+This makes sharing a site or app between a team difficult, requiring everybody to have access to a master database or their own copy.
+There's also complications when apps are setup on staging servers and changes that users make must be reflected in a developer's local copy.
+You've probably come up against this issue in the past and it's all a bit of a mess.

+Flywheel hopes to enable a new breed of PHP apps and libraries by giving developers access to a datastore that acts in a similar way to a traditional database but has no external dependencies.
+Documents (essentially associative arrays), can be saved and retrieved, sorted and limited.

 Flywheel is opinionated software.
 The following is assumed:

 - Simple data structures are best.